-Science and research ‘made in Germany’
+Science and research

-As part of its research programmes, the German Federal Government provides funding for basic technologies that drive forward developments in central fields of application and thus serve to encourage growth in several sectors.
+As part of its research programs, the German Federal Government provides funding for basic technologies that drive forward developments in central fields of application and thus serve to encourage growth in several sectors.
 Research funding provided by the German government seeks to find solutions to global challenges, increase Germany’s competitiveness and secure sustainable jobs.

 Project applications are selected and approved in a competitive procedure on the basis of specific calls for applications from various Federal Ministries.

 FAU receives the most funding from the Federal Ministry of Education and Research (BMBF) as well as from the Federal Ministry for Economic Affairs and Climate Action (BMWK).

 Some of the most significant projects are listed and described briefly below: